PedroR18/EasyVideoDL/README.md

 ## 4) Common Issue: Two Files (video‑only + audio‑only)

-If you see two separate MP4s (no sound), it means `ffmpeg` is missing.
+Once you downloaded a video, if you see two separate MP4s instead of just one and your video has no sound, it means `ffmpeg` is missing.
 Install it and re‑run the command or helper script.

 Force merge (optional):

 ```bash
 yt-dlp -f "bestvideo+bestaudio/best" --merge-output-format mp4 "URL"
 ```